wahdul/webSocket-demo/README.md

 ```shell
 mvn spring-boot:run
 ```
-6. Access the application in your web browser using the provided URL (usually http://localhost:8080).
+6. Access the application http://localhost:8080/jobs in your web browser.

 How to Use:
 1. Click on the "Add Record" button to add a new record.